USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch07_programs_libraries.md

 ```
 -   BASE: [default: $CMAQ_HOME/PREP/agdust/scripts] Base Calmap installation location.
 -   GRID_CRO_2D: [default: none] Directory path and name of the GRID_CRO_2D file for defining the modeling grid.
--   BELD01: [default: none] Directory path and name of the BELD3 A file for defining the gridded land cover,land use in the modeling domain.
+-   BELD01: [default: none] Directory path and name of the BELD3 A file for defining the gridded land cover, land use in the modeling domain.
 Note that this is the same file used by the CCTM to compute dust emissions (DUST_LU_1).
 -   CROPMAP01-08: [default: none] Directory path and names of Calmap output files.
 The CROPMAP01, CROPMAP04, and CROPMAP08 are the only files used by the CCTM for the dust calculation.
 ```